Calindra/cartesi-proposals/proposal-01-PRNG-1tx.md

 **Cartesi PRNG**

-A set of tools to generate random numbers on Cartesi's convenience layer.
+This project is a component of a larger set of tools for generating random numbers on Cartesi’s convenience layer.

 **Project Description**
 <!-- [Write the description long-form here, or else paste a [google drive link](https://url/) to a slide deck]